plut/InfinityEngine.jl/README.md

 ## Design goals
 The design goals include:

- - speed: WeiDU is a scripting language, which may also call local shell scripts etc. Also, since each mod is a standalone program, huge files (namely `dialog.tlk`) are rewritten many times (even for tiny changes), leading to quadratic complexity.
-InfinityExplorer is written in Java and hence quite slow.
-On the other hand, mods written as Julia scripts using these tools could run as standalone Julia programs and thus be quite fast.
- - portability: Julia is portable as long as some basic precautions are taken.
-(In particular, since these tools are developed on Unix, at least some care will be taken w.r.t filenames case-sensitivity.
-   Ideally this should be able to run without any ugly solution such as `ciopfs` or a separate NTFS partition).
- - user-friendliness (CLI style): prevent the user from needing to learn several esoteric languages and instead use a general-purpose language.
-   Also, having mods as Julia programs should ideally ease their development, testing, and validation before release.
+### Robustness

+This module tries to have an in-depth­view of game structures, which means that checks will be quite easy to implement (e.g. missing resources, missing translated strings etc.).
+And using a “real” programming language means that at least syntax is easy to validate.

-   (on the other hand, I had *several* WeiDU mods crash on install because of a missing tilde in some released translation files:
+(on the other hand, I had several WeiDU mods crash on install because of a missing tilde in some released translation files:
 **this should not happen**.
 And I'm not even counting the number of UTF8-related errors!).

- - robustness: see above.
+### User-friendliness (CLI style)

+Prevent the user from needing to learn several esoteric languages (`tp2`, `d`) and instead use a general-purpose language.

+Also, because this tries to expose game structures more throughly than WeiDU, it should require less frequent use of IESDP's documentation.

+Finally, having mods as Julia programs should ideally ease their development, testing, and validation before release.

+### Portability

+Julia itself is portable, and code can be kept portable as long as some basic precautions are taken (e.g. `joinpath` instead of using slashes, etc.).

+In particular, since this tool is developed on Unix, at least some care will be taken w.r.t filenames case-sensitivity.
+Ideally this should be able to run without any ugly solution such as `ciopfs` or a separate NTFS partition, which should help with speed.

+### Speed

+Julia is a quite fast language (it is more-or-less a C code generator after all) whereas WeiDU is a scripting language, which may also call local shell scripts etc.

+Also, since each WeiDU mod is a standalone program, huge files (namely `dialog.tlk`) are rewritten many times (even for tiny changes), leading to quadratic complexity.
+InfinityExplorer is written in Java and hence quite slow.

 ## Dialogs

-This module also contains Julia syntax for defining dialogs.
+This module defines Julia syntax for IE dialogs.

 The goal here is to have something simpler to use than Weidu's `.d` syntax, by *not* writing a parser and using Julia's instead.